It's Time for Fall Garden Clean Up!

 So what should be doing once you've grounded your energy and intention?

 - Trim your perennials back to 2-3".
 This is any plant that comes back year after year (perennial) as opposed to an annual which is around for one year and then done.
-Leave a few seed heads attached from plants like sunflowers and coneflowers for the birds to eat.
+Leave a few seed heads attached from plants like sunflowers and coneflowers for the birds.

 - Check your plant care sheets before you do any major pruning.
 A lot of plants prefer to be pruned in the Spring.

 - Don't fertilize in the Fall as this can confuse plants and cause them not to prepare for winter.
 You can use slow release fertilizers and compost.

 - Mow instead of rake!
 I LOVE this one.
 Yes, I do mow well into the Fall season but it helps me keep up with the leaves.
 I have an acre property with TONS of trees.
 Raking would not only be back breaking but it would also rob my yard of the wonderful nutrients provided by tiny bits of decomposing leaves created by running them over with the mower.
 The key here is to not wait for the leaves to build up in your yard.
 Mow often.